-Sorry, cards are not available by mail, but you can go to one of many Flamingo retailers or transit agency ticket offices to purchase a card.
+Sorry, at this time, cards are not available by mail, but you can go to one of many Flamingo retailers or transit agency ticket offices to purchase a card.
 You can also easily load fare using the new Flamingo Fares App.
 See “All about the Flamingo Fares App” section.

 Is there a minimum load amount?

 There is a $5 minimum when loading money on your Flamingo Fares card, except at some Transit Centers.

 What if I get a commuter benefit card or a pre-tax transit debit card from my work?
 Can I use it to load money on my Flamingo Fares card?

 As long as it has a Visa, Mastercard, or Discover logo on it, you can use it as a payment method when you reload using flamingofares.com, the Flamingo mobile App, Flaming Fares Self-Service system at 1-844-844-8833, or at the ticket offices (where you can also buy a Flamingo Fares card).
 However, you can’t use a commuter benefit card or transit debit card to buy or reload a Flamingo Fares card at Flamingo retailers such as grocery stores.

 Your fare was successfully deducted from your balance / you have a valid pass.

 Your fare was successfully deducted from your balance, but the money on your card is running low / you have a valid pass that is about to expire.

 There is not enough money on your card to pay the fare / your card does not have a valid pass/ your card has been blocked.